HarrisonHemstreet/TIL-2023/til.md

 how to run a build from BuildDash:
 1. like this: https://rkt.rocksolidinternet.com/build_50496/html/
 2. just replace that number with the build number. so it's 'build_[build number from build dash]'

-# 30 September 2021

-# 30 September 2021

-# 30 September 2021

-# 30 September 2021